alan-turing-institute/AutisticaCitizenScience/platform-designs/design-content/copy-AutSPACEs-website.md

 Autism affects the way people communicate and experience the world around them.

-Autism is a spectrum of developmental conditions, including Asperger’s Syndrome.
+Autism is a spectrum of developmental conditions.
 Every autistic person is different.
 Some are able to learn, live and work independently, while many have learning differences or co-occurring health conditions that require specialist support.

 “It's just the way I process the world, it can give me challenges, but it gives me great joy too.
 I wouldn't be me without it!”
 Rhi, *autistic adult*